-After the oilfield boom was over Jim saw that manufacturing was headed toward automated machines.
+After the oil boom was over Jim saw that manufacturing was headed toward automated machines.
 In 1988,

-Bauman Machine bought their first CNC machine and begin a new venture in larger volume production work.
+Bauman Machine bought their first CNC lathe and begin a new venture in larger volume production work.
 Jim

 quickly realized that his investment paid off.
 CNC machines offered great rewards of higher production and better

 quality.
-Bauman Machine began investing in more CNC equipment and over the years have invested several millions
+Bauman Machine began investing in more CNC equipment and over the years have invested millions of

 In 1989, Fred Bauman retired and Jim McCarty continued to grow the business.
 In 1994, Bauman Machine had